telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/mvvm/declarative-init-combo-with-templates.md

 ---
-title: Declaratively Initialize ComboBox with Templates
+title: Initialize ComboBoxes with Templates Declaratively
-page_title: Declaratively Initialize ComboBox with Templates | Kendo UI ComboBox
+page_title: Initialize ComboBoxes with Templates Declaratively | Kendo UI ComboBox
-description: "Learn how to declaratively initialize Kendo UI ComboBox with templates."
+description: "Learn how to declaratively initialize a Kendo UI ComboBox with templates."
+previous_url: /controls/editors/combobox/how-to/declarative-init-combo-with-templates
 slug: howto_declaratively_initialize_with_templates_combobox
 ---

-# Declaratively Initialize ComboBox with Templates
+# Initialize ComboBoxes with Templates Declaratively

-The example below demonstrates how to declaratively initialize the ComboBox widget with templates.
+The following example demonstrates how to declaratively initialize a Kendo UI ComboBox with templates.

 ###### Example